Awewtyd/Awewtyd/README.md

 - 👋 Hi, I’m @Awewtyd
-- 👀 I’m interested in awewtyd
+- 👀 I’m interested in Awewtyd
-- 🌱 I’m currently learning awewtyd
+- 🌱 I’m currently learning Awewtyd
-- 💞️ I’m looking to collaborate on awewtyd
+- 💞️ I’m looking to collaborate on Awewtyd
-- 📫 How to reach me awewtyd
+- 📫 How to reach me Awewtyd

 <!---
 Awewtyd/Awewtyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.